ScholarEval: Research Idea Evaluation Grounded in Literature: : A dataset for research idea evaluation

-\textbf{LLM-based extraction.} After identifying 130 papers across the four disciplines of interest satisfying our criteria, we follow a multi-step approach to extract the research idea and its corresponding reviews. \textbf{(1) Document parsing.} We first use GROBID to parse the paper into different sections and employ a heuristic on section names to only keep those related to the background and methodology, while dropping all sections mentioning experiment execution and results. \textbf{(2) Research idea extraction.} We instruct an LLM\footnote{We use Claude 4 Sonnet.} to extract the research idea based on the parsed documents such that each research idea is composed of three components (Problem, Methods, Experiments). \textbf{(3) Review rubrics extraction.} Finally, we provide an LLM with the full reviews corresponding to the paper along with the extracted research idea and instruct it to extract statements from the reviews pertaining to assessments of the underlying research idea These statements are further classified by the LLM based on their type (strength or weakness), severity (major or minor), and axis (soundness or contribution) to construct our review rubrics.
+\textbf{LLM-based extraction.} After identifying 130 papers across the four disciplines of interest satisfying our criteria, we follow a multi-step approach to extract the research idea and its corresponding reviews. \textbf{(1) Document parsing.} We first use GROBID to parse the paper into different sections and employ a heuristic on section names to only keep those related to the background and methodology, while dropping all sections mentioning experiment execution and results. \textbf{(2) Research idea extraction.} We instruct an LLM\footnote{We use Claude 4 Sonnet} to extract the research idea based on the parsed documents such that each research idea is composed of three components (Problem, Methods, Experiments). \textbf{(3) Review rubrics extraction.} Finally, we provide an LLM with the full reviews corresponding to the paper along with the extracted research idea and instruct it to extract statements from the reviews pertaining to assessments of the underlying research idea.
+These statements are further classified by the LLM based on their type (strength or weakness), severity (major or minor), and axis (soundness or contribution) to construct our review rubrics.

 \textbf{Expert Validation.} We invite 6 subject-matter experts (PhD students, postdocs, and professors) in artificial intelligence, neuroscience, biochemistry, and ecology to validate the quality of each \texttt{(research idea, review rubrics)} pair extracted by the LLM.
-Namely, the experts are instructed to ensure that the research idea is a faithful representation of the paper at the ideation stage, that the review rubrics do not have mentions to execution, results, or paper presentation, and that the research idea and review rubrics are consistent (i.e. the review only addresses aspects contained in the research idea).
+Namely, the experts are instructed to ensure that the research idea is a faithful representation of the paper at the ideation stage, that the review rubrics do not mention execution, results, or paper presentation, and that the research idea and review rubrics are consistent (i.e. the review only addresses aspects contained in the research idea).
 Annotators are also asked to verify the correctness of the dimension assignments made by the LLMs.
-Experts are instructed to make necessary corrections and to discard instances that fall out of their specific area of expertise.
+They are instructed to make necessary corrections and to discard instances not in their area of expertise.